 VIDIZMO has also committed significant investment and time to security.
 VIDIZMO's solution has robust security offering with various safety controls, both on an application level and for stored content.
 VIDIZMO provides features such as single sign-on authentication, role-based access control, tamper detection, login encryption, to name a few security features to prevent unauthorized access, tampering with existing evidence.
 That helps protect your agency, critical infrastructure, and citizen data from cyber threats to earn public trust in government data security.
 This helps in ensuring the right access to information and protect organizational data from internal leaks, data breaches, and cyberattacks.

-Furthermore, by leveraging Microsoft Azure‘s Government Cloud, VIDIZMO satisfies regulatory compliance requirements and helps protect personal information to deliver innovative citizen services.
+Furthermore, by leveraging the Government Cloud providers of the customer's choice, VIDIZMO satisfies regulatory compliance requirements and helps protect personal information to deliver innovative citizen services.

 Make Government More Transparent & Inclusive